Savaliya-Ravi/Voyage_X_Main/README.md

 - Ensuring **safe and accessible onboarding** for those with walking aids
 - Promoting **independence and routine** for elderly residents

-Our solution empowers Olivia to maintain her lifestyle, meet daily needs, and reconnect with her community—**without stress, dependence, or barriers**.
+Our solution empowers Olivia to maintain her lifestyle, meet daily needs, and reconnect with her community **without stress, dependence, or barriers**.

 ---